cockroachdb/docs/CONTRIBUTING.md

 ## Setup

-This section helps you set up the tools you'll need to write the docs and use CockroachDB.
+This section helps you set up the tools you'll need to write the docs and build parts of the CockroachDB documentation locally.

 These instructions assume that you use macOS.
 If you use Linux, use your default package manager to install the packages mentioned in these steps, rather than Homebrew.
+If you use Windows, use [Chocolatey](https://chocolatey.org) or a similar command-line package manager.

 1. Install [Homebrew](https://brew.sh/), a macOS package manager you'll use for a few different installations.